-Below are the facts on OMA Insurance offered through the Ontario Medical Association.
+Below are some details on OMA Insurance offered through the Ontario Medical Association as of 2022

-The OMA offers group term to 75 life insurance and a flex term 10 / 20 life insurance plan through New York Life.
+The OMA offers two life insurance options.
+A Group term to 75 life insurance and a flex term 10 / 20 life insurance plan.

-The OMA insurance group disability plan is with Sun Life.
-With OMA disability insurance, rates can be age banded (<35, 35-44,45-54 and 55-69) which increase over time or on a level rate.
+In 2022, Sun Life sold the OMA disability insurance business to Canadian Premier which means Sun Life will no longer be the insurance company as of 2023.
+The impact to OMA rates and coverage is unknown.
+As of 2021, OMA disability insurance, rates were age banded (<35, 35-44,45-54 and 55-69) which increase over time or on a level rate.
 Level rates are not guaranteed and may change overtime depending on the insurance costs of the group.
-With respect to the quality differences, this is where the RBC plan really shines.
+With respect to the quality differences, this is where independent coverage really stands out.

 - The current OMA group disability plan terminates at age 70 unless you have opted for the 70+ extension.
 RBC coverage can be maintained to age 100.